ezsystems/TweetFieldTypeBundle/docs/tutorial/Implement-the-Tweet-Type-class.md

     }
 ```

-First, you validate the url with a regular expression.
-If it doesn’t match, you add an instance of `     ValidationError` to the return array.
+First, you validate the URL with a regular expression.
+If it doesn’t match, you add an instance of `ValidationError` to the return array.
 Note that the tested value isn’t directly embedded in the message but passed as an argument.
 This ensures that the variable is properly encoded in order to prevent attacks, and allows for singular/plural phrases using the second parameter.

-Then, if your Field Type instance’s configuration contains a `     TweetValueValidator   ` key, you will check that the username in the status url matches one of the valid authors.
+Then, if your Field Type instance’s configuration contains a `TweetValueValidator` key, you will check that the username in the status URL matches one of the valid authors.

 ### Metadata handling methods